nausea87/hackerclone/README.md

 #

-1. Clone this repo, open start localhost in /public
+1. Clone this repo, start a localhost in /public
 2. Let your eyes bleed

 ## Features